nimiq/nimiq.github.io/tutorials/basics-5-identicons.md

 }
 ```

-Add change the `onConsensusChanged(...)` so that it adds the `consensus-established` class to show the transactions form:
+Now update the `onConsensusChanged(...)` method so that it adds the `consensus-established` class to show the transaction form:

 ```js
 function onConsensusChanged(consensus) {